Independence ratio and random eigenvectors in transitive graphs: Finite vertex-transitive graphs

-We fix some orthonormal basis $e_1, \ldots, e_l$ in $E_\la$, and take independent standard normal random variables $\ga_1, \ldots, \ga_l$.
-We call $\sum_{i=1}^l \ga_i e_i$ the \emph{random eigenvector with eigenvalue $\la$}. \end{definition} \begin{remark} The (distribution of the) random eigenvector is clearly independent of the choice of the basis $e_1, \ldots, e_l$, so it is well defined.
+\begin{remark} The (distribution of the) random eigenvector is clearly independent of the choice of the basis $e_1, \ldots, e_l$, so it is well defined.
 It also follows that the distribution of the random eigenvector is $\Aut(G)$-invariant.
-(Note that in the introduction we defined the random eigenvector differently: a uniform random vector on the unit sphere of $E_\la$, which is just the normalized version of \ the random eigenvector of Definition \ref{def:random_ev}.) \end{remark}
+(Note that in the \hyperref[sec1]{Introduction} we defined the random eigenvector differently: a uniform random vector on the unit sphere of $E_\lambda$, which is just the normalized version of the random eigenvector of Definition~\ref{defrandomev}.) \end{remark}

 We will think of this random eigenvector as a collection of real-valued random variables $X_v$, $v \in V(G)$ with the property that they are jointly Gaussian and $\Aut(G)$-invariant, each $X_v$ is centered, and